TaskRatchet/TaskRatchet.com/src/help/works.md

 Even if your reason isn't listed above, go ahead and email me, including the reason you're calling not legit.

 The preferred way to call not legit on a charge is to reply directly to the email telling you you're getting charged.
-By doing this, the charge is automatically paused until I can respond to you.
+This way the charge is automatically paused until we can respond to you.
 Once we've agreed that your charge should be cancelled, we'll go ahead and cancel the charge, or, if it's already been finalized, we'll issue you a refund.